Bachelor of Science

 - Credit for prior learning - specific

 Deakin's Bachelor of Science allows you to start with a broad science education program then specialise as you progress through the course, developing your interests and career aspirations.

 Science at Deakin is not just about laboratory work, but prepares you for a range of real-life settings in which today's science graduates work.
 You will gain experience through practical programs undertaken in modern teaching laboratories.

-The course is available as a single degree course or as a combined degree course with Arts, Commerce, Information Systems, Law and Teaching (Science).
-Approved major sequences within the Bachelor of Science include Animal Biology, Cell Biology, Chemistry, Chemistry and Materials Science, Environmental Science, Freshwater Biology, Human Biology, Mathematical Modelling, Natural History and Plant Biology.
+The course is available as a single degree course or as a combined degree course with Arts, Commerce, Law and Teaching (Science).
+Approved major sequences within the Bachelor of Science include Animal Biology, Cell Biology, Chemistry, Chemistry and Materials Science, Environmental Science, Fisheries and Aquaculture, Freshwater Biology, Human Biology, Mathematical Modelling, Natural History and Plant Biology.
 Please refer below for information on the campus of offer for major sequences.

 As part of the course you will complete a Laboratory Safety and Fieldwork Induction Program.
 You will also be required to complete a Community Science Project, plus you will have an opportunity to undertake an optional Industry-Based Learning placement, which will provide you with valuable work experience, giving you the opportunity to apply and consolidate what you are learning in your course, as well as experience workplace culture and workplace practices, explore career options and develop a professional network.

 Units in the course may include assessment hurdle requirements.

 EFTSL is the standard annual full time load.
 Eight credit points is considered a standard full time load for one year.
 Each unit you study has an EFTSL value.
 You can add these together to calculate your study load each year.
 Depending on enrolment, you may be enrolled in more than or less than the one EFTSL each year.